- Publisher: New Sky Books

 Our governments have known about the threat from climate change for three decades.
 They’ve known that the main source of climate pollution has been burning oil and other dirty fuels.
 And they’ve known that global instability from climate chaos will be one of the most dangerous threats of the twenty-first century, according to experts in global security from the U.S. military on down.

 Solutions from solar panels to energy conservation have also been available for decades.
 And in the last few years, clean energy has now become competitive on price with dirty energy.
-Public policy solutions such as putting a steep fee on dirty energy through a carbon fee or tax can make clean energy even more affordable.
+Public policy solutions such as putting a steep fee on dirty energy through a carbon fee or tax can make clean energy even more affordable and even help the economy by creating jobs and opportunities for innovative businesses.

 Yet, the governments of the world, especially the United States, have so far failed to take serious action to embrace these solutions and to cut climate pollution.
 Why?